 Before we get started, let’s first look at different types of rug materials and their ease of cleaning.

 These types of rugs tend to be durable due to the coil-shaped fibers that allow them to maintain their colors and shapes over a long period of heavy use.
+They also tend to be heavier so they won’t slide on the floor as much.
 Wool rugs also repel stains naturally but are not as water-resistant as other rugs.

 Another thing about these rugs is that they usually shed when they are still new, so vacuuming regularly could help.